han-yaeger/yaeger-tutorial/docs/interaction.md

 it; the fly does (and dies).

-With this approach, it is possible to minimize the number of entities that need to be checked for collisions every Game Loop.
-And it also enables a good Object-Oriented approach to place the responsibility of handling a collision at the right entity.
+With this approach, it is possible to minimize the number of entities that need to be checked for collisions every Game World Update, and it also enables a good Object-Oriented approach to place the responsibility of handling a collision at the right entity.

 ## Add collision detection for Hanny and the Swordfish